Colombia's Petro calls for Cabinet ministers to resign – DW – 02/10/2025

 "There will be some changes in the cabinet to achieve greater compliance with the program ordered by the people."

-As of Sunday night, three ministers and two senior officials had submitted their resignation.
+As of Sunday night, three ministers and two senior officials had submitted their resignations.

 Which Colombian officials are stepping down?